Lonnagint History, Family Crest & Coats of Arms

 Early History of the Lonnagint family

 This web page shows only a small excerpt of our Lonnagint research.
-Another 64 words (5 lines of text) covering the years 117 and 1172 are included under the topic Early Lonnagint History in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) covering the year 1172 is included under the topic Early Lonnagint History in all our PDF Extended History products and printed products wherever possible.

 Lonnagint Spelling Variations